Lin Chih-Tsung Memorial Museum

 林之助紀念館-5

-The Lin Chih-Tsung Memorial Hall was originally the residence of Lin Chih-Tsung, built in 1928.
-It is a typical wooden dormitory structure from the Japanese colonial period.
-Besides preserving its original architectural features, it also witnesses the development of the city along the Liu River and documents Lin Chih-Tsung's life, creations, and journey.
-In 2007, Taichung City registered it as a historical building under the name "Lin Chih-Tsung Studio."
-In 2013, the National Taichung University of Education carried out restoration and repurposing plans, and after repairs, it was opened for free public visits in 2015.
+The Lin Chih-Tsung Memorial Museum was originally the residence of Lin Chih-Tsung, built in 1928.
+It is a typical wooden dormitory building from the Japanese colonial period.
+In addition to preserving the original structure, it also witnesses the development of the urban area along the Liuchuan River, while documenting Lin Chih-Tsung's life and creative journey.
+In 2007, it was registered as a historical building under the name "Lin Chih-Tsung Studio" by Taichung City.
+In 2013, the National Taichung University of Education conducted a restoration and reutilization plan, and after repairs and preservation in 2015, it was opened to the public for free.

-Address:158, Section 2, Liuchuan West Road, West District, Taichung City 403, Taiwan
+Address:158 Section 2, Liuchuan West Road, West District, Taichung City 403, Taiwan

-Lin Chih-Tsao Memorial Hall Introduction
+Lin Chih-Tsung Memorial Museum Introduction

 Recommended Hotel Bookings